astriaorg/astria/specs/conductor.md

    [`astria.execution.v1alpha2` API](./execution-api.md).

-Executed rollup data that is read directly from Sequencer is referred to *soft*-committed, while rollup data read from the data availability provder is referred to a *firm*-committed.
+Executed rollup data that is read directly from Sequencer is referred to *soft*-committed, while rollup data read from the data availability provider is referred to a *firm*-committed.

 Conductor is intended to be a side-car to a rollup node.